UANATACA/SIGNBOX-REPO/signbox_gui.md

 # Logs

-Service logs files are stored in a local folder in OVA or stored inside the containers in Docker.
+Service logs are stored inside the containers.

 To read logs in Docker version of SignBox Optimizer run this command:

 	docker-compose logs

-To read logs in OVA version of SignBox Optimizer you can find logfile in this path:

-**/var/log/de**